Poly Styrene: I Am A Cliché | UNCUT

 They’re present purely as voices – unusually for a music doc, this isn’t a series of talking heads but a richly visual experience, drawing on a wealth of stunning archive footage of Poly and the band (including a teenage beanpole Thurston Moore, moshing in the front row at CBGBs).

-But director Paul Sng lyrically weaves a variety of sources.
+But Bell and co-director Paul Sng lyrically weave a variety of sources.
 While Poly recalls the inspiration for writing “Oh Bondage Up Yours!” there’s a breathtaking montage, dissolving from suffragette newsreels to Bowie, slomo in scarlet leather, to footage of African chain gangs, to a Hollywood biblical epic, Moses leading the Israelites through the desert.

 There are some gaps in the story: Poly’s pre-punk reggae singles are glossed over and Falcon Stuart, who became her lover and manager while she was 17 and he was twice her age, remains a shadowy figure.
 But the best compliment you can pay this film is that it’s as compelling, mysterious, moving and inspiring as Poly’s own pop art.
 As a briefly glimpsed found flyer with an imperious portrait says: “In a world of Kardsashians, be Poly Styrene”.